ChalkHuman/MelonMan/README.md

 Project for 100 days of code

-Basically a 2D version of Rabbids Go Home, but with watermelons
+Basically a 2D side-scroller version of Rabbids Go Home, but with watermelons because copyright